litentry/litentry-docs/src/introduction/tokenEconomy.md

 #### For Identity Validator

- <mark>They are motivated to become Identity Staker, so it is part of the responsibility to validate the correctness of the data.
-If the origin of data is generated by the identity itself, then the validator will get reward once the data is used, since the validator has proved the authenticity of the data. *I almost get what is being said here but I think I still have a confusion between the identity validator and the identity staker.
-It almost feels like these are being considered to be one by Litentry but in my model I still see them as different.*</mark>
+ Users are motivated to run an Identity Validator because it is part of the responsibility to validate the correctness of the data.
+If the identity validator proves the data, it will get rewarded once the data is used since the validator has proved the correctness and completeness of the data.<!-- <mark>*I almost get what is being said here but I think I still have a confusion between the identity validator and the identity staker.
+It almost feels like these are being considered to be one by Litentry but in my model I still see them as different.*</mark> the identity staker is the data provider, and the identity validator are people who checks the correctness and completeness of the data from identity stakers.-->

-#### For Dapp as Data Origin
+#### For Dapp as Data Provider

- <mark>Explicit benefits is the grants from Litentry Foundation, each success match will pay fee back to data origin.
-Implicit Benefits are: It is a new way to attract new users since users could harvest their own data.
-And for user from other DApp, there is no migration cost, they have motivate to make innovation instead building business protections. *I would need to understand this better*</mark>
+ Explicit benefits are the grants from Litentry Foundation; each success data matching will pay the fee back to the Dapp or Data Provider.
+Implicit benefits are a new way to attract new users for their Dapp since users could harvest their data and be glad to use their services. <!-- <mark>*I would need to understand this better*</mark> -->

 #### For Node